Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of cacti

 A path corresponding to a vertex is constructed only if a vertex turns green.
 Furthermore, each vertex turns green only once, because during the exploration of vertex $v$ the sets $V(C_{i}(v))$, $0 \leqslant i \leqslant k_v$ have pairwise empty intersection since $G$ is a cactus.
 Hence during the exploration of a vertex (only) gray vertices turn green at most once.
-Hence for each vertex exactly one path corresponding to it is constructed.
+Hence for each vertex exactly one corresponding path is constructed.

 Proof of (iii).
-This claim follows directly from the construction: see \autoref{fig:cacti_in_b1m} and observe that all depicted paths are monotonic and have at most one bend.
+This claim follows directly from the construction: in \autoref{fig:cacti_in_b1m} all depicted paths are monotonic and have at most one bend.
 Moreover a $90^o$ clockwise rotation of the paths depicted in \autoref{fig:cacti_in_b1m} followed by a vertical flipping yields monotonic paths with at most one bend.

 Proof of (iv).
-First consider an edge $\{u,w\}$ in $G$ and assume w.l.o.g.\ that $w$ was explored before $u$ by the algorithm.
-Let $P_u$ and $P_w$ be the paths on the grid constructed by the algorithm to represent $u$ and $w$, respectively.
-We will show that $P_u$ intersects $P_w$.
+We first consider an edge $\{u,w\}$ in $G$ and show that $P_u$ intersects $P_w$.
+Assume w.l.o.g.\ that $w$ was explored before $u$ by the algorithm.

-If $u$ was gray at the moment when $w$ is explored then $u$ belongs to some $C_i(w)$, $0\leqslant i\leqslant k_w$, and by construction $P_u$ intersects $P_w$.
+If $u$ was gray at the moment when $w$ is explored, then $u$ belongs to some $C_i(w)$, $0\leqslant i\leqslant k_w$, and by construction $P_u$ intersects $P_w$.